Our Strategy

 Rewild and Protect

-Here, bonobos are released back into the wild and provided comprehensive and long-term protection.
-We conserve their rainforest home and work with local communities to reduce poverty, provide healthcare and education, and raise bonobo awareness.
+Here, our team releases bonobos rehabilitated at Lola back into the wild and partners with local residents to provide comprehensive, long-term protection.
+We work with local communities to reduce poverty, provide healthcare and education, and raise bonobo awareness.
+Together, we conserve the bonobos’ rainforest home.

 ABC has successfully released bonobos back to the wild – twice!
 More than 30 bonobos now live at Ekolo ya Bonobo Community Reserve in Équateur Province, DRC.
-They are kept safe from harm by a team of eco-guards.
+A team of eco-guards patrols to keep them safe from harm.

 Education

-Education and awareness are key to long-term success.
-This has been a hallmark of the programs in the DR Congo from the start.
-We are now also raising awareness for bonobos and their plight globally.
+Education and awareness are key to the long-term success of our bonobo conservation strategy and have been a hallmark of the programs in the DR Congo from the start.
+We also raise awareness for bonobos and their plight globally.

-Group of children looking through glass at bonobos and their caretakers
+Group of schoolchildren looking through glass at bonobos and their caretakers

 Community Development

-Bonobos are primarily killed for bushmeat.
-The root cause of the bushmeat trade is extreme poverty.
-We work with communities living near bonobos to build a better future through conservation instead of the bushmeat trade.
+Community development is also essential to our comprehensive bonobo conservation strategy.
+Bonobos are primarily killed for bushmeat and the root cause of the bushmeat trade is extreme poverty.
+We work with communities living near bonobos to build a better economic future through environmental conservation instead of the bushmeat trade.

-Woman in DR Congo checking on growing crops
+Woman in DR Congo leans over to check on growing crops in a green field